MachineDragon/IT_Technical_Troubleshooting/README.md

 PC Running Slow
 --------------------------------------------------------------------------------
-Run Windows Updates or techs replace pc with new one
+Run Windows Updates

                        OR
 Run disk cleanup

+                       OR

+techs replace pc with new one

 BSOD (Blue Screen of Death)  -->   :( Your PC Ran into a problem and needs to restart